malc-u/SomeoneKnowsSomething/README.md

 3. Podcast release date.
 4. Podcast description.
 5. Number of episodes.
-6. Button leading to the podcast page.
+6. Button "Listen here" leading to the podcast page.

+### Delete podcast page

+1. Head-word with "{{podcast title}}" - reusing styling of police tape.
+2. Left side (tablets and desktops) and top of the page (mobiles) - displays contents of Read more page
+3. Right side (tablets and desktops) and bottom of the page (mobiles) displays form with 1 field to be filled in and a submit button.
+This field is called "Enter password to delete".

 ## Features left to implement in the future